ianrust/tubesim/README.md

 # TODOs

-- [ ] Make addressing match wiring plan (2 goal posts on each ethernet port).
-Cleanup addressing so less hardcoding ie via a config

-- [ ] Make test patterns for when we assemble on playa, probably on startup
+- [ ] Get sound playing in browser so you can actually tell if it's a satisfying pattern

 - [ ] Make animations smoother.
 We have the frame rate

-- [ ] Get sound playing in browser so you can actually tell if it's a satisfying pattern
+- [ ] Make test patterns for when we assemble on playa, probably on startup

 - [ ] Make sure timing matches in sim (specifically the "tick" variable)